jameshughes89/cs102/src/site/topics/intro/introduction.rst

 Java
 ====

-* I thought this was supposed to be C++?
-    * Not anymore

 * We are now going to switch programming languages to Java

-* But I liked Python
+* What about Python?

     * Don't worry, you'll quickly realize how similar Python and Java are
-    * More than that, the main and important ideas are the same between the languages
+    * More than that, the important ideas are the same between the languages
     * There are some java-*isms* I will point out along the way
+    * Python's flexibility often gets in the way when our programs grow in complexity

 .. warning::

     Programming and Java are **not** a direct learning objective of this course.
 We are learning abstraction, data structures, and algorithms.

 How do I go about programming Java!?
 ------------------------------------